-The foregoing amendments to the Conflict of Interest Code was prepared by the Intergovernmental Relations Department after a fair opportunity was offered to the employees to present their views.
-The Code is submitted to the City Council this day of , 1994.
+The foregoing amendment to the Conflict of Interest Code has been prepared by the San Diego Police Department after a fair opportunity was offered to the emloyees of the department to present their views.
+The Code is submitted to the City Council this day of DEC__51994, 1994.